Table of contents

 Offers from different providers might have a restriction to be sold in combination only.

-The combination might not be be required by all offers.
+The combination might not be required by all offers.
 E.g. an offer from provider A might only be sold if offer B of another provider is sold but offer B can be sold stand alone.

 The combination logic needs to be fast (<20ms).